ICAEW.com works better with JavaScript enabled.

 Becky Dacre

-Becky is a licensed insolvency practitioner and chartered accountant with over 20 years of experience of advising businesses in the Midlands and London.
+Becky is a licensed insolvency practitioner and chartered accountant with over 20 years of experience advising businesses in the Midlands and London.
 She helps owner-managed businesses and medium-sized companies across a wide range of sectors, with a particular specialism in healthcare providers, retail, automotive/aerospace, engineering and construction-related trades.
 Becky regularly advises on solvent restructuring and group rationalisation.

 Tom Ahmad